earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation06-loop-through-many-files-r.md

   # write the csv to a new file
   write_csv(the_data, path = paste0("data/week-06/outputs/precip_mm/", basename(file)))
 }
-## Warning in open.connection(path, "wb"): cannot open file 'data/week-06/
-## outputs/precip_mm/precip-2003.csv': No such file or directory
-## Error in open.connection(path, "wb"): cannot open the connection
+## Error in write_csv(the_data, path = paste0("data/week-06/outputs/precip_mm/", : could not find function "write_csv"
 ```

+## Check For and Create Directories with R

 You are closer to the final file output in the format that you want, however
 you can't write out the files to a new directory unless that directory exists.

-You can create new directorys and test to see if a directory exists in R too.
+You can create new directories and test to see if a directory exists in R too.
 First let's figure out how to do that.
 Next, create a function that checks for and
 if it doesn't exist, creates a new directory on your computer.